The Texas Chain Saw Massacre: Reception

-Themes and analysis
+Analysis

 Contemporary American life

 Hooper's apocalyptic landscape is ... a desert wasteland of dissolution where once vibrant myth is desiccated.
 The ideas and iconography of Cooper, Bret Harte and Francis Parkman are now transmogrified into yards of dying cattle, abandoned gasoline stations, defiled graveyards, crumbling mansions, and a ramshackle farmhouse of psychotic killers.
 The Texas Chainsaw Massacre [is] ... recognizable as a statement about the dead end of American experience.